|

 161.

-methods of analysis with emphasis on spectroscopic, separation and
+of modern instrumental methods of analysis with emphasis on spectroscopic,

-many of these modern instrumental methods and an examination of the analysis of
+with many of these modern instrumental methods and an examination of the analysis

 162.